-Will points be assessed against my license for a citation from the Landover Hills Safe Speed program?
+Will points be assessed against my license?
 No. Points will not be assessed against your driver’s license.

 School was not taking place in the school zone when I got my citation.
 Can you void my citation?
-No. Citations may be issued regardless of whether children are present in the school zone.
-School zone speed limits are established in the interest of your safety and as well as the children.
-Whether or not school is taking place, it is imperative for you to obey the school zone speed limit in order to safely navigate through school zone conditions.
+No. Citations will be issued regardless of whether children are present in the school zone.
+School zone speed limits are established in the interest of your safety and as well as the children’s, before, during, and after school and school activities.
+Whether or not school is in session, it is imperative for you to obey the school zone speed limit in order to safely navigate through school zone conditions.

 I think a speed camera took a photo of